dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-actors/dotnet-actors-usage.md

 }
 ```

 An actor type should have a single `public` constructor.
-The actor infrastructure uses the [ActivatorUtilities](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#constructor-injection-behavior) pattern for constructing actor instances.
+The actor infrastructure uses the [`ActivatorUtilities`](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#constructor-injection-behavior) pattern for constructing actor instances.

 You can register types with dependency injection in `Startup.cs` to make them available.
-You can read more about the different ways of registering your types [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?#service-registration-methods)
+Read more about [the different ways of registering your types](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?#service-registration-methods).

 ```csharp
 // In Startup.cs